 The Voting Rights Act of 1965, enacted in part because of the actions of the March on Washington participants, was supposed to stop states from passing these kinds of voting restrictions.
-But a recent Supreme Court decision has taken most of the "meat" out of the law and left it in name only.
+But a recent Supreme Court decision has taken most of the "meat" out of the law, gutting the spirit but leaving the name.

-Tell your members of Congress: We need you to fix the Supreme Court decision and come up with a bipartisan solution to protect voting rights nationwide.
+Tell your members of Congress: Support H.R.
+3899/S. 1945 so we can fix the Supreme Court decision.
+We must continue bipartisan support to protect voting rights nationwide.

-This year's anniversary of the March on Washington is an historic one, and we can't let it pass us by.
+The 50th anniversary of the March on Washington was an historic one, and we can't let it pass us by.
 Thousands of people marched for voting rights 50 years ago – can you take two minutes to ask your members of Congress to protect those rights today?